RAILWAY STREET 467

 REMEMBERANCE DAY 614

-This photograph which was taken in 1919, captured the first ever Rememberance Day service in Antrim.
+This photograph which was taken in 1919, captured the first ever Rememberance Day service at riverside in Antrim.
 Before the construction of the Cenotaph at the Forum, the service was held at Riverside - and, indeed, you can just make out the Sixmilewater river in the background behind the men lining the wall.
 Attending the service were the armed forces, the Girl Guides with their hats and local people.
 Memories of the horrors of the war were still painfully raw, and there was a large turnout to pay respects to the brave locals who paid the supreme sacrifice.

 RAM'S ISLAND 1330